 The latest console from Sony is the PS4 Pro and it will be a must-have for those loyal to the brand, although the PS4 Slim is also an option.

 The PS4 Pro can output not only 4K, but also HDR video, both possible thanks to the upgraded GPU featured in the high-end console.
-And the 4K resolution isn't limited to video playback like the Xbox One S, although Sony has said many games will be upscaled.
+And the 4K resolution isn't limited to video playback like the Xbox One S, although Sony many games are upscaled.

 The lack of a 4K Blu-ray drive is a little strange, but the PS4 Pro does feature a larger 1TB hard drive.
-Right now it's the most powerful console on the market, but its specs don't quite match up to the upcoming Xbox Scorpio.
+Right now it's the most powerful console on the market, but its specs don't quite match up to the upcoming Xbox One X.